Trying to Find Answers

 A “Natural” Label Doesn’t Always Mean Chemical-Free

-Natural products can be harmful.
+Natural and organic skin care products can be harmful.
 I have learned to read these labels carefully.
 If I can’t pronounce the first five ingredients, I know that the particular product is probably not natural.
 I define “Natural” products as ones that should not contain chemical ingredients such as

 A widely used preservative in cosmetics and pharmaceutical products.
 Parabens disrupt the hormone function, an effect that increases the risk of breast cancer and reproductive toxicity.

-Is an anti-fungal and anti-bacterial chemical present in some consumer products, such as toothpaste, soaps, detergents, and toys.
+An anti-fungal and anti-bacterial chemical present in some consumer products, such as toothpaste, soaps, detergents, and toys.
 Triclosan weakens the immune system and develops reproductive toxicity.
-In addition, children epxosed to this chemical
+In addition, children epxosed to this chemical.

 A harsh foaming chemical contained in shaving cream, lip balm, facial cleaners, shampoo, dental care products, bath products, creams and lotions contain SLS.
 According to the Environmental Working Group’s (EWG) Skin Deep Cosmetic Safety Database, SLS is a “moderate hazard” that has been linked to cancer, neurotoxicity, organ toxicity, skin irritation, and endocrine disruption.